The Cornish Coast of England 1

 (12 days, 11 nights; Thu - Mon)Related Tour Dates

-Price is good until January 20, 2023.
+Price is good through April 20, 2023.
 Includes lodging for 11 nights, all meals including pub lunches, transportation within England, park entrance fees, leaders, trail maps and narratives.

 Timberline van will transfer guests from London Heathrow airport hotel to the start of the tour near Bude, and return to the hotel.

 Not included: Airline service to London Heathrow International Airport; Guide Gratuity.

 The Cornwall Coastal Path hugs the entire 299-mile seashore of County Cornwall, from Bude in the north to its southeastern terminus at Plymouth and embraces some of the wildest and most dramatic landscapes to be found throughout the U.K. As impressive as its 288-mile expanse may be, the Cornwall Coastal Path comprises only part of the greater 630-mile Southwest Coastal Path, all of which is a part of the National Trust network of trails, of which the Cotswold Path is also included.
 National Trust designation, among its many features, translates into excellently maintained trails and reliable, easily identifiable signage.
 Typical of National Trust Trails, the Cornwall Coastal Path embraces several areas of outstanding natural beauty throughout its length.
 This is a true village-to-village tour.
 Each day we walk the coastline heading southwest, and each night we stay in a new village.
 Our luggage will be transferred between villages.